cyrusimap/cyrus-imapd/docsrc/imap/deployment/overview_and_concepts.rst

 An administrator may change the partition of a mailbox by using the rename command with an optional third argument.
-When a third argument to rename is given, the first and second arguments can be the same &mdash;this changes the partition of a mailbox without changing its name.
+When a third argument to rename is given, the first and second arguments can be the same; this changes the partition of a mailbox without changing its name.
 If a third argument to rename is not given and the first argument is not ``INBOX``, the partition of a mailbox does not change.
 If a third argument to rename is not given and the first argument is